Shaaali/identity-apps/docs/guides/applications/integrate-confidential-client.md

-# Build login for confidential clients using OpenID Connect
+# Build login for confidential clients with OpenID Connect

 A confidential client is an application which can keep the client credentials in secure way.
 For example, <a href="/guides/applications/web-app">Web applications</a> is a confidential client where it can store the client secret in backend database, or some configuration store securely without exposing to third parties.